 Online Paid Search Affecting In-Store Sales?

 Planning your online marketing strategy for the coming year?
-You may want to drop by the conventional marketing department and demand some of their budget.
+You may want to demand some of marketing's budget.

 According to a study by retail marketing firm RevTrax discussed in this Search Engine Land article, for every dollar in online sales earned via paid search, you can expect to earn $6 in local, in-store sales.